Dan Howdle September 26th, 2024

 Whether you sign up directly with a network or with an MVNO will make no difference to the quality of your connection, and invariably the MVNOs tend to offer cheaper deals than the networks themselves.

-All four networks claim to cover 99% of the population when it comes to 4G services, which will give you pretty reliable connectivity wherever you are, regardless of your network, although inevitably there are some blackspots in certain areas.
+All four networks claim to cover over 99% of the population when it comes to 4G services, which will give you pretty reliable connectivity wherever you are, regardless of your network, although inevitably there are some blackspots in certain areas.

 All four operators are gradually extending their 5G coverage across the country but it is still primarily limited to towns and cities.
 According to Opensignal’s research, Three and Vodafone both share the best 5G availability, with EE and O2 trailing behind.